 C. Student Outcomes for each nursing course

 Each instructor defines the assignments/requirements for his or her own course/s.
-These requirements (Student Outcomes) in addition to examinations fulfill the course objectives and thus, fulfill the program objectives (Characteristics of the Graduate) as specified on p.
-8. The student outcomes include the activities assigned in the didactic and practice learning environment (PLE) component.
+These requirements (Student Outcomes) in addition to examinations fulfill the course outcomes and thus, fulfill the program outcomes (Characteristics of the Graduate) as specified on p.
+8. The student outcomes include the activities assigned in the didactic and practice learning experience (PLE) component.
 The details of each assignment/activity, including evaluation criteria, are defined in the course syllabi and PLE evaluation forms.

 |Nursing Action: Assistance||X||X||X||X||X||X||X|